-MARSHALL AUERBACK, GLOBAL PORTFOLIO STRATEGIST, RAB CAPITAL AND FELLOW, ECONOMISTS FOR PEACE & SECURITY our real world economy.
+MARSHALL AUERBACK, GLOBAL PORTFOLIO STRATEGIST, RAB CAPITAL AND FELLOW, ECONOMISTS FOR PEACE & SECURITY

+"In this book, Warren Mosler borrows John Kenneth Galbraith's notion of 'innocent fraud' and identifies seven of the most destructive yet widely held myths about the economy.
+Like Galbraith, Mosler chooses to accept the possibility that the fraud is unintentional, resulting from ignorance, misunderstanding or, most likely, from application of the wrong economic paradigm to our real world economy.
 To put it as simply as possible, many of the most dangerous beliefs about the way the economy functions would have some relevance if the U.S. were on a strict gold standard.
 Yet, obviously, the U.S. dollar has had no link whatsoever to gold since the break-up of the Bretton Woods system.